DEEP HEALING VERSUS SYMPTOM REMOVAL

 WHY ARE SYMPTOMATIC METHODS SO POPULAR?

 1. They appear simple.
 This means they are largely superficial and easily understood by doctors and patients alike.
-Balancing methods like nutritional balancing and acupuncture are much more difficult to comprehend and to practice, as well.
+Balancing methods like development and acupuncture are much more difficult to comprehend and to practice, as well.

 2. Doctors, drug companies and hospitals love them.
 This is sadly the case because the patients never really get well.
 They always come back with the next symptom or problem, so it is good for business.
 Even the socialized medical systems of Europe, Canada and elsewhere continue this stupid and costly methods of drug medicine.